qxmpp-project/qxmpp/README.md

-    BUILD_DOCUMENTATION           to build the documentation (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) WITH_GSTREAMER                to enable audio/video over jingle (default: false)
+    BUILD_DOCUMENTATION           to build the documentation (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) BUILD_INTERNAL_TESTS          to build the unit tests for internal classes marked with QXMPP_AUTOTEST_EXPORT (default: false)
+    WITH_GSTREAMER                to enable audio/video over jingle (default: false)

 Installing QXmpp